seffradev/ehd500/docs/paper/thesis.typ

 subscriber in the telecommunications network.
 These SIM may have varying support when roaming or if a device is 4G- or 5G-enabled.

-The goal of this work is to develop a prototype for a set of tools that include an SIM bank and a user equipment (UE) sink, and inspire requirements for a mediation service.
+The goal of this work is to develop a pair of prototypes for a set of tools that include an SIM bank and a user equipment (UE) sink, and inspire requirements for a mediation service.

 First, the report recounts previous work, introduces the problem and then provides relevant theory and background.
 Second, the research methodology and materials used is introduced.
-Third is the results showing prototype implementation.
+Third is the results showing the prototypes implementation.
 Fourth, an analysis based on the results with discussion is given and last, conclusions are drawn.

 == Background <sec:background>